Choo Kyung-ho: Political career

 Choo with the Ecuadorian Minister of Foreign Affairs Ricardo Patiño (right) in 2013.

 Following the 2012 presidential election, the President Park Geun-hye appointed him as the 1st Deputy Minister of Economy and Finance in March 2013.
 He was promoted to the Minister for Government Policy Coordination in July 2014.

 Prior to the 2016 election, Choo joined the Saenuri Party, along with Chong Jong-sup, who was also the Cabinet member under the President Park.
 He contested for Dalseong and was elected.
 He became the Director of The Yeouido Institute in March 2017, shortly after the impeachment of Park Geun-hye.
 He was re-elected in 2020.

 Following the 2022 presidential election, President-elect Yoon Suk-yeol nominated him as the Deputy Prime Minister and the Minister of Economy and Finance.

 He became Floor Leader in May 2024.
 He resigned from the position in December amidst the first impeachment vote against Yoon, stating that he would take responsibility for "the third presidential impeachment vote in [South Korea's] constitutional history".

+In the 2026 South Korean local elections, Choo was elected as the Mayor of Daegu, defeating Democratic Party nominee Kim Boo-kyum.
+Though most pre-election polls had shown the race within a razor-thin margin, Choo ultimately secured 53.92 percent of the vote against Kim's 45.05 percent.
+In his victory speech, Choo stated, "I will respect not only those who supported me but also those who chose another candidate, as I seek to bring everyone together and devote all my efforts to the development of Daegu."